How to Murder Your Life

 How to Murder Your Life is a memoir by fashion and beauty journalist Cat Marnell.
-Marnell sold the book in 2013 for an undisclosed sum.
-The memoir was finally released in 2017 by Simon & Schuster and became a bestseller.
+It was released in 2017 by Simon & Schuster and became a bestseller.

 The memoir deals with Marnell's childhood in a wealthy D.C. suburb, her introduction to drugs, her entry into the world of fashion journalism, and her continued struggles with addiction, which constantly threatened to torpedo her career.